-Many Second and Third Generation locomotives have been fitted with an Automatic Bell that is triggered when the horn is blown.
-In MANY cases this cannot even be bypassed on modern locos.
-Before the FRA mandated this feature on new locomotives the bell was of course turned on and off separately.
+Many second and third generation locomotives have been fitted with an Automatic Bell that is triggered when the horn is blown.
+In MANY cases this cannot be bypassed on modern locomotives.
+Before the FRA mandated this feature on new locomotives, the bell was turned on and off separately.
 Some locomotives were delivered with a manual bell and have been converted to an automatic bell.
 This creates a challenge in sound file creation.

-We realize that not every loco with a particular prime mover had this feature.
-As such we have built in an option to turn the feature on and off.
+We realize that not every locomotive with a particular prime mover had this feature.
+As such, we have built in an option to turn the feature on and off.
 We will set the default in the file to be what is most appropriate for the particular file.